Australia's COVID-19 Delta outbreak worsens despite Sydney lockdown | Health

 There was, however, a glimmer of light as the number of newly-infected people who were out in the community while infectious dropped to 34 from 45 on Sunday.
 State Premier Gladys Berejiklian said the progress of that figure in the coming days would determine whether Sydney's lockdown, due to end on Friday, would be extended.

 "That's the number we need to get as close to zero as possible," Berejiklian said during her daily televised briefing.
 "It is really up to us.
 The health expert advice will be based on what those numbers look like.
 I can't be clearer than that."
-Berejiklian said a majority of Monday's cases were family members or close friends of already infected persons and pleaded with residents to comply with lockdown rules, which were tightened over the weekend.
+Berejiklian said most of Monday's cases were family members or close friends of already infected people, and pleaded with residents to comply with lockdown rules, which were tightened over the weekend.

 Total infections in the outbreak are nearing 700, less than a month since the first was detected in mid-June.
 Sixty-three people are in hospital, with 18 in intensive care, officials said, while a woman in her 90s became the country's first COVID-19 fatality this year.
 Lockdown measures for Sydney's five million residents, including school closures and stay-at-home orders, have stoked concerns of a slowdown in the economy, which had returned to pre-pandemic levels in the first quarter.